 The Tribe proposes special migratory bird hunting regulations.
-For ducks, mergansers, and snipe, the Tribe proposes outside dates as September 15 through December 31, 2016.
+For ducks, mergansers, and common snipe, the Tribe proposes outside dates as September 15 through December 31, 2019.
 The Tribe proposes a daily bag limit of 20 ducks, which could include no more than 10 mallards (5 hen mallards), 5 wood duck, 5 black duck, and 5 canvasbacks.
-The merganser daily bag limit is 10 in the aggregate; the daily bag limit for snipe is 16.
+The merganser daily bag limit is 10 in the aggregate and 16 for common snipe.

-For geese, teal, coot, gallinule, sora, and Virginia rail, the Tribe requests a season from September 1 to December 31, 2016.
-The daily bag limit for geese is 20, in the aggregate.
-The daily bag limit for coot, teal, gallinule, sora, and Virginia rail is 20, in the aggregate.
+For geese, teal, coot, gallinule, sora, and Virginia rail, the Tribe requests a season from September 1 to December 31, 2019.
+The daily bag limit for geese is 20 in the aggregate.
+The daily bag limit for coot, teal, gallinule, sora, and Virginia rail is 20 in the aggregate.

-For woodcock, the Tribe proposes a season between September 2 and December 1, 2016, with a daily bag and possession limit of 10 and 20, respectively.
-For mourning dove, the Tribe proposes a season between September 1 and November 14, 2016, with a daily bag and possession limit of 10 and 20, respectively.
+For woodcock, the Tribe proposes a season between September 2 and December 1, 2019, with a daily bag and possession limit of 10 and 20, respectively.

+For mourning dove, the Tribe proposes a season between September 1 and November 14, 2019, with a daily bag and possession limit of 10 and 20, respectively.

-In 2014, the total estimated waterfowl hunters were 266.
+In 2017, the total estimated waterfowl hunters were 4,573 harvesting approximately 880 ducks.
 All Sault Ste.
 Marie Tribe members exercising hunting treaty rights within the 1836 Ceded Territory are required to submit annual harvest reports including date of harvest, number and species harvested, and location of harvest.
 Hunting hours would be from one-half hour before sunrise to one-half hour after sunset.
-All other regulations in 50 CFR part 20, apply including the use of only nontoxic shot for hunting waterfowl.
+All other regulations in 50 CFR part 20 apply, including the use of only nontoxic shot for hunting waterfowl.

-The Service proposes to approve the request for 2016-17 special migratory bird hunting regulations for the Sault Ste.
+The Service proposes to approve the request for 2019-20 special migratory bird hunting regulations for the Sault Ste.
 Marie Tribe of Chippewa Indians.

-(t) Shoshone-Bannock Tribes, Fort Hall Indian Reservation, Fort Hall, Idaho (Nontribal Hunters)
+(u) Shoshone-Bannock Tribes, Fort Hall Indian Reservation, Fort Hall, Idaho (Nontribal Hunters)

 Almost all of the Fort Hall Indian Reservation is tribally owned.
-The Tribes claim full wildlife-management authority throughout the reservation, but the Idaho Fish and Game Department has disputed tribal jurisdiction, especially for hunting by nontribal members on reservation lands owned by non-Indians.
+The Tribes claim full wildlife management authority throughout the reservation, but the Idaho Fish and Game Department has disputed tribal jurisdiction, especially for hunting by nontribal members on reservation lands owned by non-Indians.
 As a compromise, since 1985, we have established the same waterfowl hunting regulations on the reservation and in a surrounding off-reservation State zone.
 The regulations were requested by the Tribes and provided for different season dates than in the remainder of the State.
 We agreed to the season dates because they would provide additional protection to mallards and pintails.
 The State of Idaho concurred with the zoning arrangement.
-We have no objection to the State's use of this zone again in the 2016-17 hunting season, provided the duck and goose hunting season dates are the same as on the reservation.
+We have no objection to the State's use of this zone again in the 2019-20 hunting season, provided the duck and goose hunting season dates are the same as on the reservation.

-In a proposal for the 2016-17 hunting season, the Shoshone-Bannock Tribes request a continuous duck (including mergansers and coots) season, with the maximum number of days and the same daily bag and possession limits permitted for Pacific Flyway States under the final Federal frameworks.
-The Tribes propose a duck and coot season with, if the same number of hunting days is permitted as last year, an opening date of October 8, 2016, and a closing date of January 20, 2017.
-The Tribes anticipate harvest will be about 7,000 ducks.
+In a proposal for the 2019-20 hunting season, the Shoshone-Bannock Tribes request a continuous duck (including mergansers and coots) season, with the maximum number of days and the same daily bag and possession limits permitted for Pacific Flyway States under the final Federal frameworks.
+The Tribes propose a duck and coot season with, if the same number of hunting days is permitted as last year, an opening date of October 5, 2019, and a closing date of January 17, 2020.
+The Tribes anticipate harvest will be about 7,500 ducks.